How to know when you are self-sabotaging your life

 How do you stop self-sabotaging?

 The best way to stop self-sabotaging is to be more conscious of your thoughts and actions.
+Learn to identify the signs of self-sabotage in yourself.
 Be more aware when you make choices and decisions.
 Ask yourself questions about why you have engaged in a particular action.

 Ask yourself for example, are you doing one thing to avoid doing another?